When looking at a web site, ask yourself:

 Is there information on the author's or organization's background?
 (Check for an "About Us" tab on a site's homepage, or check the bottom of the page to see a site's host.)

-Is there contact information (an email address, phone number, etc.) for the author?
+Is there contact information (email address, phone number, etc.) for the author?

 Does the site cover a specific time period or aspect of a topic, or does it cover the topic in depth?